aleksandrbazhin/tilepipe_site/tutorial.md

 ![example input](images/overlay_13_pixelart.png)

-You can get auttile-ready tileset like this
+You can get autotile-ready tileset like this

 ![example output](images/generated.png)